 This is extremely important if you have failed to report pension income.
 Canada Revenue Agency's VDP allows those taxpayers in Canada who may have reported incomplete or inaccurate information to come forward without facing the dangers of criminal tax prosecution or civil income tax penalties.

 The conditions for a valid disclosure include that your disclosure is voluntary, that a penalty is being applied, that the information is at least one-year overdue, and that the information is complete.
 You need to understand whether or not this is a beneficial program for you and whether or not you should have been classified as a Canadian resident for income tax purposes.

 Our attorneys can help you with this determination and can assist you when problems have already come on board regarding unreported offshore income.

 Do I have to declare foreign income in Canada?

+Canadian residents are required to disclose worldwide income.
 You could be eligible to obtain a foreign tax credit if your foreign taxes were already paid.
 However, this does not always bring down the amount owed in terms of your Canadian taxes.
-You also need to disclose your income voluntarily so as to ensure a transparency and a forced crackdown by the Canadian Revenue Authority.
-Hiring a lawyer is also a good method to prevent it.
+You also need to disclose your income voluntarily so as to ensure a transparency and to avoid a forced crackdown by the Canadian Revenue Authority.
+Hiring a Canadian tax lawyer is also a good method to prevent it